 Governance and Risk Areas Action The Constabulary is modelling the financial challenges in its Medium Term Financial Plan, considering the balance between investment, borrowing, reserves and savings Our current modelling for 2023/24 shows a reasonable worst case projection of a £2m deficit, depending primarily on funding assumptions.
 However, this will be updated in the autumn through a revised strategy.
 The Force balanced its budget in 2020/21 and 2021/22 without the need to use its reserves and has developed savings options to sustain the current investment and meet the funding gap.
-The Constabulary has close links with Derbyshire Fire and Rescue Service with the decision to create a permanent joint CFO role as well as closer integration of Assets, Procurement and Fleet teams. responsible for the management and control of the business and affairs of the LLP and oversees other opportunities to work together.
-As part of this closer working the Constabulary and Derbyshire Fire and Rescue Service will look at how they align their financial regulation and contract procedure rules, along with the potential to create more joint contracts for both organisations.
+The Constabulary has close links with Derbyshire Fire and Rescue Service with the decision to create a permanent joint CFO role as well as closer integration of Assets, Procurement and Fleet teams. responsible for the management and control of the business and affairs of the LLP and oversees As part of this closer working the Constabulary and Derbyshire Fire and Rescue Service will look The Joint CFO role ensures alignment between Police and Fire management boards. at how they align their financial regulation and contract procedure rules, along with the potential to create more joint contracts for both organisations.
 Both organisations have agreed a set of core principles which are included in a collaboration agreement that formalises collaborative arrangements for Police and Fire